-In India, technical education has evolved in a major way during the last over 150 years.
-Engineering and technical education witnessed a robust growth in India since the early 1980s and this growth has been faster than anywhere else in the world.
+In India, technical education has evolved in a major way during the last 150 years.
+Engineering and technical education witnessed a robust growth since the early 1980s and has been faster than anywhere else in the world.
 India now has the second largest number of engineering students in the world.
 Post independence, there were only a handful of engineering colleges in Karnataka while the demand for engineers was rising.
 Realizing the need for more engineering colleges, His Holiness Jagadguru Dr. Sri Shivarathir Rajendra Mahaswamigalu established Sri Jayachamarajendra College of Engineering in 1963.
 With the establishment of this college, the Directorate of Technical Education was created at JSSMVP.

 - Industrial and Vocational Training for skilled workers and craftsmen (ITI level)